Tat Khalsa

-The Tat Khalsa (ਤੱਤ ਖ਼ਾਲਸਾ), also romanised as Tatt Khalsa, known as the Akal Purkhias during the 18th century, was a Sikh faction that arose from the schism following the passing of Guru Gobind Singh in 1708, led by his widow Mata Sundari, opposed to the religious innovations of Banda Singh Bahadur and his followers.
+The Tatt Khālsā (ਤੱਤ ਖਾਲਸਾ), also romanised as Tatt Khalsa, known as the Akal Purkhias during the 18th century, was a Sikh faction that arose from the schism following the passing of Guru Gobind Singh in 1708, led by his widow Mata Sundari, opposed to the religious innovations of Banda Singh Bahadur and his followers.
 The roots of the Tat Khalsa lies in the official formalisation and sanctification of the Khalsa order by the tenth Guru in 1699.
+Rattan Singh Bhangu uses the term Tatt Sar Khalsa to describe the faction, with it being opposed to the Bandai Khalsa.
+Usage of the term was revived during the Singh Sabha movement.